Unbreakable (film): Later reviews

 In 2009, filmmaker Quentin Tarantino praised Unbreakable, and included it on his list of the top 20 films released since 1992, the year he became a director.
 Tarantino praised the film as a "brilliant retelling of the Superman mythology", and said it contains what he considers to be Bruce Willis' best performance.
 He also criticized the way the film was marketed upon release, stating he felt that it would have been far more effective if the film's advertising simply posed the question of "what if Superman was here on earth, and didn't know he was Superman?"

 In 2011, Time ranked the film at No. 4 in its list of top ten superhero movies of all time, describing it as one of the best superhero origin stories and as a "relatively quiet, subtle and realistic look at the pressures that come with being a superhero."
 In 2018, The Hollywood Reporter called it a "deconstruction of the American superhero/villain complex" that is "more prescient than ever."

 Home media

-The film released on DVD and VHS in 2001.
-The DVD sold 2.3 million units in the United States, and was the top DVD video rental of 2001.
+Unbreakable was released on DVD and VHS on June 26, 2001.
+The DVD version is a THX certified two-disc set that features a DTS audio track, behind-the-scenes footage, deleted scenes and other bonus material.
+This release sold 2.3 million units in the United States, and was the top DVD video rental of 2001.
 It grossed a total of $123.11 million from DVD sales and DVD/VHS rentals in the United States.
 The film thus had a combined global box office and U.S. home video revenue of $371,028,653, with a 495% return on investment.

 In 2008, the movie was released on Blu-ray which had all the bonus features of the Special Edition on DVD "Vista Series".

 In the United Kingdom, the film was watched by 8.7 million viewers on television in 2004, making it the year's third most-watched film on television.

 Walt Disney Studios Home Entertainment released the film on Ultra HD Blu-ray on September 21, 2021.